-- Reliance on key executives - Inability to access new exploration capital - Volatility in oil prices and applicable exchange rates (mainly USD) - Unsuccessful exploration results - Exposure to other operators, be it through Joint Venture agreements or actions of those operators in an operational sense - Legislature changes in jurisdictions the Company operates in
+- Reliance on key executives - Inability to access new exploration capital - Volatility in oil prices and applicable exchange rates (mainly USD) - Unsuccessful exploration results - Exposure to other operators, be it through Joint Venture agreements or actions of those operators in an operational sense - Legislature changes in jurisdictions the Company operates in (e.g. hydraulic fracturing ban in France)

 As the Company expands its activities either within existing projects or with the addition of new projects, it is expected that the sustainability risks will change accordingly.
-The Board reviews the overall sustainability of both the oil and gas exploration business and more specifically, the Company, in its normal course of business and therefore does not produce a separate sustainability report.
+These Board reviews the overall sustainability of both the oil and gas exploration business and more specifically, the Company, in its normal course of business and therefore does not produce a separate sustainability report.